 In the meantime, prevent access to the places you don’t want your dog to dig (temporary barriers_ - and make sure you accompany your dog when they go into the garden.
 Playing on their own is really boring for a dog so you can’t blame them for going ‘self-employed’ if you just leave them to go free range!

-Ensure that your pet is receiving enough exercise every day according to their breed, type and individual needs.
-Different dog breeds require vastly difficult levels of daily activity, and it doesn’t always follow that a small dog needs less exercise!
+Ensure that your dog is receiving enough exercise every day according to their breed, type and individual needs.
+Different dog breeds require difficult levels of daily activity, and it doesn’t always follow that a small dog needs less exercise!

-Two or three exercise periods a day are better than one longer one as it breaks up the boredom of the day better.
+Two or three exercise sessions a day are better than one longer one as it helps breaks up the boredom of the day better.

-Even the smallest dog should be getting at least half an hour of outdoor activity every day – with larger breeds and those designed to work all day needing upwards of two hours, including brain games and training.
+Even the smallest dog should be getting at least half an hour of outdoor activity every day along with play, games and interaction – with larger breeds and those designed to work all day needing upwards of two hours, including brain games and training.

-They also need social contact – in other words, quality time with you.
+They also need social contact – in other words, quality time with you rather than just being left in the garden to look after themselves.

 Without this, boredom and frustration levels can rise – and, in an attempt to occupy their bodies and brains, they can turn to behaviours like digging.
 In these cases, it can easily become an obsessive behaviour.

-Dogs need as much mental stimulation as physical exercise, and if your dog is left feeling bored throughout the day, their digging may be due to a lack of mental stimulation.
+Dogs need as much mental stimulation as physical exercise, and if your dog is left feeling bored throughout the day, their digging may be due to a lack of mental enrichment.

-Knowing how to stop a dog digging with mental stimulation is simple: spend quality time with your dog every day doing the things you both enjoy!
-Playing dog games, training, giving them problem-solving opportunities, and introducing enrichment toys can all help prevent behaviour issues that arise from boredom, frustration or depression.
+Instead spend quality time with your dog every day doing the things you both enjoy!
+Playing games, training, giving them problem-solving opportunities, and introducing enrichment toys can all help prevent behaviour issues that arise from boredom, frustration or depression.

 If you need to leave your dog alone for long periods of time, look at dog walking services or pet sitters who can provide mental stimulation and social contact while you are away.